-Ceilings Visually inspected from floor level.
-Ceilings are lath and plaster and plasterboard lined.
-Internal walls Visually inspected from floor level. moma wane Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are plastered masonry and plasterboard lined.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No Tions molading sub noors carpets or floor coverings were lifted.
+Visually inspected from floor level.
+Plasterboard construction as well as timber panelling within the staircase and decorative panelling within the bathroom.
+Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Timber stud lined in plasterboard.
+Surfaces of exposed floors were visually inspected.
+No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction.
-There are fitted coverings throughout.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Suspended timber with fitted floor coverings throughout.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal pass doors, skirtings etc, are timber.
-The kitchen contains a range of wall and base mounted storage units with worktop surfaces.
-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-Original fireplace has been sealed.
-Internal decorations Visually inspected.
-Most internal surfaces are painted.
-Cellars NOT APPLICABLE

-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Internal doors, skirtings etc are of timber construction.
+The kitchen contains a range of wall and base mounted storage units.
+Not applicable.
+Visually inspected.
+Internal decorative surfaces are mainly finished in emulsion paint as well as sections of wall boarding within the bathroom and tiling within the kitchen.
+Not applicable.
+Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The property is served by a mains electricity supply.
+Mains supply provided.

+Electricity The electricity meter and consumer unit are located within the entrance vestibule.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The property is served by a mains gas supply.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, Trator, planishing, satisform manage cylinders and fittings without removing any insulation.
+Mains supply provided.
+The housing containing the gas meter is located externally on the gable wall.
+The meter itself was not inspected.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The property is served by a mains water supply.
-Internal distribution pipes, where seen are copper and pvc.
-Sanitary arrangements comprise a three piece suite within bathroom.
+Mains supply provided.
+The sanitary arrangements comprise a three piece bathroom suite with shower over bath.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by a gas fired radiator central heating installation.
-The boiler is a combination type supplying hot water direct to the taps.
+Heating is by way of a gas fired condensing combination boiler, located within the hallway cupboard, which serves radiators throughout the property and hot water on a direct demand basis.
 Drainage Drainage covers etc were not lifted.
-J. amago Neither drains nor drainage systems were tested.
-Assumed mains drainage to the public sewer.
-7. 100 2 Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
-New smoke alarm standards were introduced in Scotland in and we cannot confirm if the system complies with the most recent regulations.
+Neither drains nor drainage systems were tested.
+Assumed mains connected.
+Fire, smoke and burglar alarms New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
+In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.